Guide to choosing the niche of your blog

 Each blog post should focus on one or more target keywords.
 And if no one is looking for it, you'll never get traffic.

-It's a fact: you need to have a basic knowledge of keyword research and search engine optimization (SEO) so that your Blog can be ranked and get traffic.
+It's a fact: you need to have a basic knowledge of keyword research and search engine optimization (SEO) so that your Blog can be classified and get traffic.

 Why?

-• People are online for six and a half hours per day on average.
+- People are online for an average of six and a half hours a day.

-• Internet users perform 63,000 Google searches Every second.
+- Internet users perform 63,000 searches on Google every second.
 That's 3.8 million searches per minute, 228 million searches per hour, and 5.6 billion searches per day.

-Additionally, organic traffic from search engines is much more valuable than social media traffic.
-Rather than browsing the web aimlessly, Internet users conduct targeted searches to find solutions to their problems.
+Also, organic traffic from search engines is much more valuable than traffic from social networks.
+Instead of browsing the web aimlessly, Internet users conduct targeted searches to find solutions to their problems.

 The good news is that there are SEO tools and software making it possible to understand all this research data.
-With tools such as SEMrush and Ahrefs, you can view metrics for each keyword, including:
+With tools such as SEMrush and Ahrefs, you can visualize the metrics for each keyword, including:

-• Keyword difficulty : On a scale of 0 to 100, it is difficult to rank for this keyword according to the competition.
+- Keyword difficulty : on a scale of 0 to 100, it is difficult to rank for this keyword based on the competition.

 So what are you looking for?